lemieux-lab/pepid/README.md

 In addition to its default search capabilities, pepid provides two utility scripts: `pepid_files.py <config.cfg> filetype` will output the paths to files matching a certain pepid artifact type (`report` will give the path to all normal report artifacts). `pepid_compare.py <config.cfg> <analysis1.pkl> <analysis2.pkl>` will plot two analyses on the same graph for easier comparative analysis.
 It can be used to compare results before/after rescoring, or to compare between two scoring methods, etc.

+IMPORTANT:

-IMPORTANT: Pepid relies on numpy for some operations, which in turn relies on a platform BLAS implementation for efficiency.
+- Pepid relies on numpy for some operations, which in turn relies on a platform BLAS implementation for efficiency.
 This may result, if running pepid in parallel, in exhausting resource limits (e.g. RLIMIT\_NPROC on linux).
 This can be avoided by setting the right environment variables, at the likely cost of performance (for example: OMP\_NUM\_THREADS=1), or by reducing the amount of processes running in parallel.
+- The pypi package does not contain the pretrained deep learning models, those have to be obtained separately (either trained locally or downloaded from the github repository at https://github.com/lemieux-lab/pepid)

 ## Why Pepid?